This page is intended as a quick guide to the best practices when maintaining your Daiwa reels.

 - Shake out the water

-- Have the reel stripped and rebuilt by our service centre as soon as possible (be sure to advise them that the reel has been submerged).
+- Have the reel stripped and rebuilt by our service centre as soon as possible (be sure to advise our service team that the reel has been submerged)

 Can I use Penetrating Lubricant Sprays on my reel?